Loading...

 Our pre-designed kits, pond calculator tool and design team are here to help you get exactly what you need for your garden.

-The benefits of garden ponds
+The benefits of raised garden ponds

 Water in a garden has an enormous value to wildlife, bugs such as pond skaters and water boatmen live in the water, birds can drink and bathe in it, and amphibians such as frogs, toads and even newts will make a home there too.
 With this additional wildlife in residence, your plants will benefit too; the amphibians are great slug-eaters, and the increased insect diversity will attract other bugs that will feast on aphids and other plant pests.
-Plus, of course, all this life is fascinating to observe.
+Plus, of course, all this life is fascinating to observe!

 Best plants for garden ponds